 If any of these effects occur please tell your doctor at Innovative Men’s Clinic promptly.

-Tell your doctor right away if you have any serious side effects, including: mental/mood changes (such as anxiety, depression, increased anger), trouble sleeping/snoring, signs of serious liver disease (such as persistent abdominal pain/nausea, unusual tiredness, yellowing eyes/skin, dark urine).
+Tell your doctor right away if you have any serious side effects, including mental/mood changes (such as anxiety, depression, increased anger), trouble sleeping/snoring, signs of serious liver disease (such as persistent abdominal pain/nausea, unusual tiredness, yellowing eyes/skin, dark urine).
 Most men using testosterone therapy notice a slight increase in their aggressiveness but because these side effects were found in men taking oral testosterone (causes liver problems which leads to skin color changes) or abusing testosterone, it is unlikely these will be an issue for you.

 Tell your doctor immediately if any of these unlikely but serious side effects occur: trouble urinating, breast swelling/tenderness (too much estrogen), too frequent/prolonged erections.

 This medication can cause your body to hold on to extra body water (edema).
 Some men experience this with testosterone injections and there are ways to address this as it is due to either too much estrogen or from the cypionate.
-Generally,switching to topical testosterone will resolve this issue.
+Generally, switching to topical testosterone will resolve this issue.

 Excess water retention can increase your risk of heart failure.
 Tell your doctor immediately if any of these unlikely but serious signs of water retention or heart failure occur: decreased exercise ability, hands/ankles/feet swelling, unusual tiredness, shortness of breath while lying down.

-Heart failure is a chronic clinical syndrome with very poor prognosis.
+Heart failure is a chronic clinical syndrome with a very poor prognosis.
 Despite being on optimal medical therapy, many patients still experience debilitating symptoms and poor quality of life.
-In recent years, there has been a great interest in anabolic hormone replacement therapy – namely, growth hormone and testosterone – as an adjunctive therapy in patients with advanced heart failure.
+In recent years, there has been a great interest in anabolic hormone replacement therapy – namely, growth hormone and testosterone – as adjunctive therapy in patients with advanced heart failure.
 It has been observed that low levels of growth hormone and testosterone have been associated with increased mortality and morbidity in patients with heart failure.
 Animal studies and clinical trials have shown promising clinical improvement with hormonal supplementation.

 Growth hormone has been shown to increase ventricular wall mass, decrease wall stress, increase cardiac contractility, and reduce peripheral vascular resistance, all of which might help to enhance cardiac function, resulting in improvement in clinical symptoms.
-Likewise, testosterone has been shown to improve hemodynamic parameters via reduction in peripheral vascular resistance and increased coronary blood flow through vasodilation, thereby improving functional and symptomatic status.
+Likewise, testosterone has been shown to improve hemodynamic parameters via a reduction in peripheral vascular resistance and increased coronary blood flow through vasodilation, thereby improving functional and symptomatic status.
 To date, growth hormone and testosterone therapy have shown some positive benefits, albeit with some concerns over adverse effects.
-However, large randomized controlled trials are still needed to assess the long-term safety and efficacy
+However, large randomized controlled trials are still needed to assess the long-term safety and efficacy.

 This is not a complete list of possible side effects.
 If you notice other effects not listed above, contact your Innovative Men’s Clinic doctor immediately.